Taken from the Academic Catalog

 Recognizing that the diverse expressions within the human family enrich the learning and life of our community, Lourdes University, as a Catholic institution, is committed to nurturing an atmosphere that engages students, faculty, and staff in a dynamic exploration of a broad spectrum of ideas and cultures that leads to a multidimensional understanding of the world.
 Lourdes University fosters an intellectual community enriched by the full range and depth of human experience where diverse voices and viewpoints are represented.
 Lourdes University reflects its Franciscan values of community, learning, reverence, and service through initiatives that include professional, pedagogical, and student development, as well as community events, which actively promote and support a diverse population.

-The mission of the Office of Diversity and Inclusion is to foster a sense of awareness, appreciation, advocacy and understanding of diverse populations so all members of the Lourdes University community feel honored, valued and respected within their unique cultural frameworks.
+The mission of the Diversity and Multicultural Services Office is to foster a sense of awareness, appreciation, advocacy and understanding of diverse populations so all members of the Lourdes University community feel honored, valued and respected within their unique cultural frameworks.
 Multicultural programming is available throughout the year.

 For more information, contact Tonya Colbert at 419-824-3866 or firstname.lastname@example.org.

 Learning Outcomes of Diversity & Inclusion